Lihle830/BTV-Subscriber-Base-Analysis/README.md

 The dataset captures user engagement by date, time, channel, gender, age group, province, and race.
 Through data transformation and dashboard design, this project delivers meaningful visual insights for decision-making.

-## Objectives
+## Project Objectives
-The main objectives of this project are:
-1.To identify **top-performing channels**-across various audience segments
+ Are to:

+1. **Identify top-performing channels** across various audience segments.
-2.To analyze **viewership audience distribution** across gender, race, and age group
+2. **Analyze viewership distribution** by gender, race, and age group.
-3.To understand **viewing behavior patterns**-across times of day and day types (Weekdays, Weekends & Holidays) 4.Determine peak viewing times and patterns throughout the day. **Time of Day** 5.To assess **Channel Popularity by Age Group**-Understand which channels are favored by different age groups.
+3. **Understand viewing behavior patterns** across times of day and day types (weekdays, weekends, holidays).
+4. **Determine peak viewing times** throughout the day.
+5. **Assess channel popularity by age group** to see which channels are favored by different audiences.
-6.To highlight actionable insights for **content and scheduling improvements**
+6. **Highlight actionable insights** for content strategy and scheduling improvements.

 # Tools & Technologies
 - **Google Looker Studio** – for dashboard visualization